Warehouse Epoxy Flooring Vancouver BC

 Warehouse vs. industrial epoxy flooring — what’s the difference?

-Warehouse flooring is primarily about traffic lanes, docks, abrasion, dust control, and maintainability.
-Industrial flooring is more often driven by harsher chemical exposure, washdown, thermal shock, or specialized operational requirements.
+Warehouse flooring is mainly about traffic lanes, docks, abrasion, dust control, joint condition and maintainability.
+Industrial flooring is more often driven by harsher chemical exposure, washdown, thermal shock or specialized operational requirements.
 For those, use Industrial Epoxy Flooring.

-We provide warehouse epoxy flooring and warehouse floor coatings across British Columbia, including Vancouver, Richmond, Burnaby, Surrey, Delta, Coquitlam, Langley, Abbotsford, Chilliwack, Mission, Kelowna, Kamloops, Vancouver Island, and surrounding regions.
+We provide warehouse epoxy flooring and warehouse floor coatings for facilities in Vancouver, Richmond, Burnaby, Surrey, Delta, Coquitlam, Langley, Abbotsford, Chilliwack, Mission and surrounding Lower Mainland areas.